+During laboratory measurements, the axions are free-streaming dark matter, so that \cite{Foster:2017hbq} "the individual axion particle number is conserved and the phase coherence of the full axion field constructed from the sum of these particles is dominated by the common mass they share and to a lesser extent by velocity corrections which are drawn from a common dark matter (DM) velocity distribution.
+Beyond this the fields are entirely uncorrelated."
+Thus, the axion DM field is different from the classical coherent field, such as the electric field.
+When the axion DM is converted into photons, the axions still behave as particles with a fixed mass and particle number.
+Due to energy conservation, each time, only one axion can be converted into one photon with energy mostly dominated by axion mass (the process of double-conversion is highly suppressed in comparison, as we will explain later).

-The thermal photon occupation number in the cavity is \bea n(\omega_a, T)={1\over e^{\omega_a/k_BT}-1} ~~. \eea For axion mass $m_a\ge 10^{-5}$eV and a cavity operating around $T\approx 20$ mK, the thermal photon state has a low occupation number {$n\ll 1$}, thus the cavity is almost always in the vacuum state.
+The thermal photon occupation number in the cavity is \bea n(\omega_a, T)={1\over e^{\omega_a/k_BT}-1} ~~. \eea For axion mass $m_a\ge 10^{-5}$eV and a cavity operating at approximately $T\approx 20$ mK, the thermal photon state has a low occupation number {$n\ll 1$}; thus, the cavity is almost always in the vacuum state.
 It is convenient to define the cavity coupling parameter $\beta=Q_0/Q_c$, where $Q_0$ is the quality factor due to the photon losses by cavity-wall absorption and $Q_c$ is due to the photons leaving the cavity.
-The combined quality factor is then $Q^{-1}=Q_0^{-1}+Q_c^{-1}$ and the photon emitting rate is $R\cdot\beta/(1+\beta)$.
-Ideally $\beta\sim 1$ is the optimal working point but its exact value depends on the cavity designs.
-In summary, the axion cavity can be regarded as a single photon emitter with a slow rate $R\lesssim 10$ Hz.
+The combined quality factor is then $Q^{-1}=Q_0^{-1}+Q_c^{-1}$, and the photon emission rate is $R\cdot\beta/(1+\beta)$.
+Ideally, $\beta\sim 1$ is the optimal working point, but its exact value depends on the cavity design.